colesussmeier/Real-Estate-Analytics-Demo/README.md

-## Attention Please: Implementation of Self-Attention for Imputation of Time Series (SAITS) for Partially Observed Multivariate Real Estate Market Time Series Data
+## Attention Please: Implementation of Self-Attention for Imputation of Time Series (SAITS) for Partially Observed Multivariate Real Estate Market Data
 <i> A proof-of-concept using SAITS to impute missing values in publicly available time series data from Redfin and Zillow </i>

 ![demo graph](images/SAITS_Graphic.png)